ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* active_scene

-Active Scene
+Active Scene.

 <a id="compolyx.Model.add_solution"></a>

 #### add_solution(name, id='', path=None, path2=None, format='ansys:rst', subcase=(False, 0), set=-1, load_factor=(False, 0.0), read_stresses_strains=True, use_felyx_to_compute_pp_results=True, use_solid_results=True, recompute_iss_of_solids=False, renumbering_mapping_paths=[], ext_id='', active=True)

-Load a nodal solution from file(s) and add it to the model
+Load a nodal solution from file(s) and add it to the model.

 * **Parameters:**
-  - name: Custom name of the solution
+  - name: Custom name of the solution.
-  - path: Path to the data file
+  - path: Path to the data file.
   - path2: Optional path to second result file.
 Useful for ANSYS PRNSOL solution, where nodal deformations and nodal rotations can be exported to different files only.
   - format: File format string.
-Choose one of ‘abaqus:fieldreport’, ‘ansys:prnsol’,’ansys:rst’ or ‘nastran:f06’
+Choose one of ‘abaqus:fieldreport’, ‘ansys:prnsol’, ’ansys:rst’, or ‘nastran:f06’.
   - subcase: Optional subcase to read.
 Only valid for ‘nastran:f06’ format.
 (False,0) if not given in the F06 file.
   - load_factor: Optional load factor within substep of non-linear solution where the nodal solution should be taken from.
 Only valid for ‘nastran:f06’ format.
 (False,0) if not given in the F06 file.
-  - set: Result set for ANSYS RST files, None is last result set
+  - set: Result set for ANSYS RST files.
+None is last result set.
-  - read_stresses_strains: Reads strain and stress results from the RST file (necessary to post-process non-linear solutions)
+  - read_stresses_strains: Reads strain and stress results from the RST file (necessary to postprocess non-linear solutions).
-  - ‘use_felyx_to_compute_pp_results’: Use ACP to compute strain and stress data
+  - ‘use_felyx_to_compute_pp_results’: Use ACP to compute strain and stress data.
-  - use_solid_results: Mapps solid element solution onto ‘Layered Solid Reference Surface’
+  - use_solid_results: Maps solid element solution onto ‘Layered Solid Reference Surface’.
-  - recompute_iss_of_solids: For solids the interlaminar shear stresses are recalculated considering the laminate stacking
+  - recompute_iss_of_solids: For solids the interlaminar shear stresses are recalculated considering the laminate stacking.
-  - renumbering_mapping_paths: List of paths of the assembly renumbering files used to map the results of composite assemblies
+  - renumbering_mapping_paths: List of paths of the assembly renumbering files used to map the results of composite assemblies.
-  - active: Active/inactive flag
+  - active: Active/inactive flag.
 * **Returns:**
-  The new Solution instance just added to the model
+  The new Solution instance just added to the model.

 <a id="compolyx.Model.add_winding_entities"></a>